 Supposedly, it involved going up a narrow single-lane S-tunnel winding its way up to the top of the mountain where there was said to be mindblowing views of the valley and the fjord.

 There were also other hikes leading higher up to the Hardanger Plateau though truthfully we would be hesitant to do them knowing that most of the scenery and waterfalls would be compromised from the hydro developments.

 That said, maybe we’ll consider doing these side excursions next time…

 From Eidfjord, we took a county road (Simadalsvegen or Road 71) that followed Simadalsfjorden east to Simadalen.

 Continuing east through the valley, we passed by the turnoff for Kjeåsen and some scattered residential homes before the road started to become narrow and unpaved within the Simadal Valley itself.

 After a few minutes of driving on the unpaved road (about 12km from the Quality Inn Eidfjord Hotel), we eventually saw Skykkjedalsfossen to our right besides some hideous power lines and pylons.

-If you’re curious, the unpaved road eventually ends near the head of Simadalen at Rembesdalsfossen (also called Løfallfossen, which was practically trickling due to regulation apparently).
+If you’re curious, the unpaved road eventually ends at a cul-de-sac near the head of Simadalen a little closer to Rembesdalsfossen (also called Løfallfossen, which was practically trickling due to regulation apparently).